Windows-Copilot-API vs Bito

 OpenAI-compatible REST API at localhost:8000/v1

-Access GPT-4 and GPT-5 models
+Access GPT-4 and GPT-5 models via Microsoft Copilot

-Streaming responses (token-by-token output)
+Streaming responses (token-by-token)

-Multi-turn conversation support with conversation_id
+Multi-turn conversations with conversation_id

-No API key or billing required
+No API key or credits required

 Docker deployment support

-Self-hosted – runs locally, no external dependencies
+Self-hosted – runs locally

-Works with official openai SDK as drop-in replacement
+Works with official OpenAI SDK as drop-in replacement

 Cross-platform: Windows, macOS, Linux

-Live knowledge graph from code, commits, issues, and docs
+Live knowledge graph from code, commits, issues, docs

-Technical design document generation grounded in service topology
+Technical design document generation

-Auto-scoping epics into Jira/Linear stories with effort estimates
+Auto-scoping epics into Jira stories

-AI code reviews with cross-repo impact analysis
+AI code reviews with cross-repo impact analysis (Enterprise)

-Create Jira tickets and merge requests from Slack
+Slack integration for creating Jira tickets and merge requests

 On-prem or cloud deployment

-SOC 2 Type II certified
+SOC 2 Type II certification

 Integrations